GATB/bcalm/README.md

+# Under development

+Not functional yet!

 # Welcome

 BCALM is a bioinformatics software for constructing the de Bruijn graph of sequencing data.

 More precisely, this repository is the next version of the BCALM software (original code: https://github.com/Malfoy/bcalm) using the GATB library.
-It is under development.

 # Installation